 The phrase “baby-led weaning” was coined by Gill Rapley and Tracey Murkett in their book Baby-Led Weaning: The Essential Guide to Introducing Solid Foods.
-First popularized in Britain, the practice encourages babies to self-feed solid foods from the family meal instead of receiving purées via spoon
+First popularized in Britain, the practice encourages babies to self-feed solid foods from the family meal instead of receiving purées via spoon.

-In this class we'll discuss common challenges, explore common questions, and review safety and logistical aspects of baby self-feeding
+In this class we'll discuss common challenges, explore common questions, and review safety and logistical aspects of baby self-feeding.

 weaning means introducing babies to solids, whereas in the States it means giving up breastmilk or formula.
 To avoid confusion, we call our class Baby-Led Feeding.